w11wo/w11wo.github.io/_posts/2021-07-31-huggingface-jax-community-week.md

 ## 🚶‍♂️ Roaming to Thai NLP

 It was at this point that I left my computer to get a haircut (true story).
-While the model kept training and my hair was being cut, I paused and thought: _"why not participate in another project?"_ since others were participating in >1 projects at the same time.
+While the model kept training and my hair was being cut, I paused and thought: _"why not participate in another project?"_ since others were participating in >1 project at the same time.

 Returning to my computer after the haircut (and shower) ended, I browsed through existing project proposals and found a less crowded one: **Thai RoBERTa project**.
 Cool!
 Why not join another project that similarly works on a low-resource language?
 Perhaps I can learn a thing or two from it...

 And so I contacted the participant who's responsible for the project: [Sakares Saengkew](https://github.com/sakares).
 We talked, exchanged ideas, and ultimately agreed to work on this project together.
-What I didn't expect was becoming really good friends with someone whom I have never met in-person, let alone be based in Thailand 😆.
+What I didn't expect was becoming really good friends with someone whom I have never met in person, let alone be based in Thailand 😆.

 The more we talked, the more our friendship bonded.
 Along the lines of conversation, we found out that we both enjoyed watching **Dota 2**, so that became the topic of our conversation for a good while 😂.
 Games aside, Sakares' original plan kept going, though with some hurdles along the way.